software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 The `securityFilterChain` returns the configuration object for Spring Security.
 The first piece of configuration determines the access-control for our application.
 We will allow anyone (authenticated or not) access the following paths:

-- `/`, the reading recommendation list page,
+- `/`, the quiz list page
-- `/register`, the registration form and registration form submission
+- `/register`, the registration form page and registration form submission (for the second user story)
-- `/categories`, the category list page
+- `/error`, the error page
-- `/frontend/**`, the JavaScript assets required by the frontend application.
-The `**` part of the path means any path
 - `/api/**`, the REST API endpoints
+- Swagger documentation related paths

 {: .highlight }

 > Change this configuration if your application's paths don't match the ones above.

-The `permitAll()` method call _will permit anyone to access the these paths_.
+The `permitAll()` method call _will permit anyone to access these paths_.
 This is follow by `anyRequest().authenticated()` method call, which means that _request to any other path will require authentication_.

 On top of the configuration class, we need to have class that implements the `UserDetailsService` interface.
 This class will determine how to fetch the user's information based on the username: